 To perpetuate Willis Campbell's commitment to the advancement of orthopaedic medicine, his partners established Campbell's Foundation.
 Over the years, the Foundation has received support from grateful patients, staff members, former residents, and numerous organizations.
 Image Drs.
 Spencer Speed, Harold Boyd, J. F. Hamilton, & Hugh Smith

 A long-standing information informal arrangement was made official, and the department became the University of Tennessee-Campbell Clinic Department of Orthopaedic Surgery.
 All Campbell Clinic surgeons hold faculty appointments in this department and work closely with its research scientist in a "bench to bedside" approach to solve orthopaedic and musculoskeletal problems.

-The 10th edition of Campbell's Operative Orthopaedics has just been released!
-The four-volume textbook contains over 4,000 pages, with 1,800 descriptions of orthopaedic procedures and over 9,000 illustrations.
+The 12th edition of Campbell's Operative Orthopaedicswas published.
+The four-volume textbook contains over 4,000 pages, with more than 1,800 descriptions of orthopaedic procedures and over 9,000 illustrations.
+It remains as the top-selling orthopaedic textbook in the world, and has been translated into seven languages.
 The Campbell Clinic and its faculty and staff appreciate all feedback regarding content and layout in all current editions of their publications.

 The UT-Campbell Clinic Department of Orthopaedic Surgery and Biomedical Engineering continues to conduct extensive clinical research, and to share our findings with the world.